fpereiro/cicek/README.md

 ## `cicek.listen`

 This function is the one you invoke to start using çiçek.
-It takes two arguments: a port number (which can be any number)  and a `route object`.
+It takes two arguments: a port number (an integer between 1 and 65535)  and a `route object`.
 If either is invalid, the function returns false.

 If the inputs were valid, `cicek.listen` will start a node HTTP server.
 This server will only invoke `cicek.router` every time it receives a request, passing it the request, the response and the `route object`.